 When your relay is called to the line, you may bring your rifle forward and place it, in the SAFE condition and WITH THE MUZZLE POINTED DOWNRANGE, on the provided mat(s) at your station.
 You may insert/load 5 rounds ONLY into your magazines and carry them to the line, but they may NOT be inserted into the rifle until the “LOAD” Command is given.
 You may also handle your rifle and get into shooting position.
 If your rifle is of a tubular magazine design, you may load the magazine ONLY WHEN hearing the “LOAD” range command.
 You may insert a round into the chamber of your rifle and close the bolt ONLY when the “LOAD” command is given.
 Upon hearing the “FIRE” range command, you may commence to shoot your string of five shots.
 Upon the “CEASE FIRE” command and when completing your first string of five, place your rifle, bolt open, on the provided mat and prepare to receive the next range command in preparation for your second string of five shots, which will be a repeat of the first string of five.
 When both of your five shot strings are complete, please place your rifle in a provided rack in the SAFE condition with the bolt open and the magazine removed (or empty if the rifle has a tubular magazine).
 ONLY when all weapons are made safe and in the provided racks and the range is declared “COLD” will shooters/scorers be given the command to proceed downrange to confirm hits/misses, record scores and to paint targets.
 This procedure will be repeated until each squad has completed their relays and, after checking/painting targets, equipment will be moved to the next firing station.

 - Station #1: CHICKENS at 44 yards–There will/may be two shooters at this station.
 The left hand five targets are to be shot by the LEFT SHOOTER and the right hand five targets are to be shot by the RIGHT SHOOTER.
-With five rounds of ammunition fire at chicken targets 40m/44y away using a standing or offhand position within two minutes.
+With five rounds of ammunition fire at chicken targets 40m/44y away using a standing or offhand position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the same five targets as were shot in the first string of five shots.Short break to record score and service targets.

 - Station #2: PIGS at 66 yards–There will/may be two shooters at this station.
 The left hand five targets are to be shot by the LEFT SHOOTER and the right hand five targets are to be shot by the RIGHT SHOOTER.
-With five rounds of ammunition fire at pig targets 60m/66y away using a sitting or kneeling position within two minutes.
+With five rounds of ammunition fire at pig targets 60m/66y away using a sitting or kneeling position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the same five targets as were shot in the first string of five shots.Short break to record score and service targets.

 - Station #3: TURKEYS at 84 yards—There will/may be two shooters at this station.
 The left hand five targets are to be shot by the LEFT SHOOTER and the right hand five targets are to be shot by the RIGHT SHOOTER.
-With five rounds of ammunition fire at turkey targets 77m/84y away using a prone position within two minutes.
+With five rounds of ammunition fire at turkey targets 77m/84y away using a prone position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the same five targets as were shot in the first string of five shots.Short break to record score and service targets.

 - Station #4: RAMS at 109 yards—There will/may be two shooters at this station.
 The left hand (two), LEFT FACING targets are to be shot by the LEFT SHOOTER and the right hand (two) RIGHT FACING five targets are to be shot by the RIGHT SHOOTER, separately with five shots at each target in two strings of fire.
-For the first string of fire, with five rounds of ammunition fire at left of two sheep targets 100m/109y away using the specified (on the score sheet in lower left portion) position within two minutes.
+For the first string of fire, with five rounds of ammunition fire at left of two sheep targets 100m/109y away using the specified (on the score sheet in lower left portion) position within two minutes and thirty seconds.
 Brief reloading period, then fire five rounds at the right target.Short break to record score and service targets.